 Adjustable gastric banding is a surgical option; it’s a type of bariatric surgery.
 With gastric banding, also called a lap band, an inflatable band is surgically placed around the stomach.
 This creates a small pouch in the upper part of the stomach, limiting the amount of food a person can eat at one time.

-Gastric banding is generally performed as laparoscopic surgery, and is considered the least invasive form of bariatric surgery.
+Gastric banding is generally performed as a laparoscopic surgery, and is considered the least invasive form of bariatric surgery.
 However, it is still surgery and comes with all the risks of major surgery as well as the recovery time.
-In addition, some patients are not eligible for the laparoscopic procedure and need to undergo an incision in order to have the adjustable gastric band put in place.
+Some patients are not eligible for the laparoscopic procedure and need to undergo an incision to have the adjustable gastric band put in place.

 The requirements for an adjustable gastric balloon are lower.
-You need a BMI of 27 or above and you don’t necessarily have to suffer from any related conditions.
+You need a BMI of 27 or above, and you don’t necessarily have to suffer from any related conditions.
 As an example, a woman who is 162 cm (5’4″) tall and weighs 73 Kg (160 pounds) would be eligible for the adjustable gastric balloon.
 The same woman would have to weigh at least 105 Kg to be eligible for an adjustable gastric band.

-Adjustable gastric balloons may also used for people who are not suitable candidates for weight loss surgery.
+Adjustable gastric balloons may also be used for people who are not suitable candidates for weight loss surgery.
 The use of the gastric balloon may be used to reduce weight prior to any surgery, therefore reducing the risks associated with surgical procedures.
 The Spatz3 Adjustable Gastric Balloon is an ideal, noninvasive alternative to gastric bypass surgery, lap band surgery and other bariatric surgeries.